PietrygaM/School-manager/README.md

 	- add, edit, remove (group, student, subject, other teacher)
 	- add, edit marks for specyfic student (with description)
 - Login as Student
-	- preview of own marks
+	- preview of own marks (student don’t have privileges to see other users 		data)

 ### Following technologies being used: